TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Questions

 ### Questions Unanswered
+- unsatisfied with radiolist handling i want
+	- seperate form model within the view model
+	- the form model to recieve model state
+	- it seems this happens in LH however unsure if specifically happens with radiolist elements
+	- have tried
+		- Model.FormModel.FormAutoProperty
+		- FormModel.FormAutoProperty
+		- [FromForm] attributes
+		- nameof

 - If we want to share navlinks we have options
 	- use href routes only no url helpers and no specifying controllers etc
 	- seperate blazor page routes, and mvc routes would be optional and coded straight into mvc layout